Restoration Druid Rotation Guide – Legion 7.3.5

 - Slow, efficient single target heal.

 - Efficient instant cast single target HoT, that when it expires or is refreshed within 30% of it's duration will bloom releasing a large amount of healing.
-Limit 1 per Restoration Druid.
+Limit 1 per Resto Druid.

 - Fast, expensive Area of Effect (AoE) HoT that heals 6 injured allies within 30 yards of the target.
 HoT diminishes over it's duration.

 - Strong, efficient reticule targeted instant cast ground effect that periodically heals 3 injured allies standing within the ground effect.
-Limit 1 per Restoration Druid.
+Limit 1 per Resto Druid.